osg-htc/docs/docs/data/xrootd/install-shoveler.md

   port: 8000
 ```

-Listening location [prometheus](https://prometheus.io/) metrics to view the performance and status of the shoveler in prometheus format.
+Listening location of [Prometheus](https://prometheus.io/) metrics to view the performance and status of the shoveler in Prometheus format.

 ```yaml
 config_directory: /tmp/shoveler-queue